 DPN patients can stay healthy and control their pain by regularly exercising.
 For instance, exercise can lower blood sugar and maintain good blood flow which in turn relieves pain and stress.

 Acupuncture is an alternate method diabetic patients use with peripheral neuropathy symptoms.
 To summarize this process involves stimulating the body’s pressure points and promoting healing.
 Moreover, it relieves chronic pain and eases the flow of blood through the nerves.
-It is advised to work with a licensed professional and consult with a physician to see if acupuncture can benefit you.
+It is advised to work with a licensed professional and consult your physician to see if acupuncture can benefit you.

 Patients use various meditation and breathing techniques to deal with DPN.
 Living with neuropathy and chronic pain can be exhausting, both physically and mentally, hence relaxation techniques provide patients a non-invasive approach to reduce stress and handle pain.